Coherus BioSciences Inc. (CHRS) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Coherus BioSciences Inc. (CHRS) by analysts is $17.88, which is $12.7 above the current market price.
-The public float for CHRS is 71.61M, and at present, short sellers hold a 14.73% of that float.
-On May 12, 2023, the average trading volume of CHRS was 1.14M shares.
+The average price recommended by analysts for Coherus BioSciences Inc. (CHRS) is $15.56, which is $12.71 above the current market price.
+The public float for CHRS is 71.60M and currently, short sellers hold a 14.73% of that float.
+On May 19, 2023, CHRS’s average trading volume was 1.41M shares.

 CHRS’s Market Performance